supermasita/blog.supermasita.com/_posts/2018-12-01-GOOGLE_ANALYTICS-Track_events_using_cURL.markdown

 date:   2018-12-01 07:04:16 -0300
 tags: google analytics curl computers
 ---
-You don't need a Javascript or a library.
-Track anything from anywhere: exceptions, metrics, user behaviour - anything.
+You don't need a Javascript or a specific library.
+Track anything from anywhere.

 This example uses [cURL](https://curl.haxx.se/) from the terminal, but you can use [Requests](http://docs.python-requests.org/en/master/) in a Python script or anything else that can do a HTTP request.